feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 ## II.
 My Original Very Complicated Solution

-Besides the other chaining method I didn't think about, in my hurried effort to solve this puzzle, I also rushed to get to the end and ended up with a more complicated version of question 1.
-Instead of asking how the god would answer the question, I was so worried about dealing with the Random god that I also grouped two gods answers in constructing question Q. My original first question is unnecessarily more complicated:
+Besides the other chaining method, I didn't think about, in my hurried effort to solve this puzzle, I also rushed to get to the end and ended up with a more complicated version of question 1.
+Instead of asking how the god would answer the question, I was so worried about dealing with the Random god that I also grouped two gods' answers in constructing question Q. My original first question is unnecessarily more complicated:

 **"Would at least one of the other 2 gods answer 'da' to the question 'would one of you and god 2 always disagree to the question is da yes'"**?

-It should be easy to see that question Q "would one of you and god 2 always disagree to the question 'is da yes'" really is just asking is "is one of you and god 2 R"?
+It should be easy to see that question Q "would one of you and god 2 always disagree about the question 'is da yes'" really is just asking is "is one of you and god 2 R"?
 Since T and F would always disagree on the answer to that question.
 And since we can ignore the case that the god you are asking the question is R, this question simplifies to "is god 2 R"?

-I was in the mindset of grouping gods and totally forgot about the previous deduction that "_one does not need to consider the situation that the god you are asking the first question is R_".
-This really shows how important it is to actually go through the logical deduction steps more carefully.
+I was in the mindset of grouping gods and forgot about the previous deduction that "_one does not need to consider the situation that the god you are asking the first question is R_".
+This shows how important it is to go through the logical deduction steps more carefully.